hynek/structlog/docs/loggers.rst

 The convenience of having a thread local context comes at a price though:

 .. warning::
-   If you can't rule out that your application re-uses threads, you have have to remember to re-initialize your thread local context at the start of each request using ``new()`` (instead of ``bind()``) so you don't start a new request with the context still filled with data from the last one.
+   If you can't rule out that your application re-uses threads, you have have to remember to re-initialize your thread local context at the start of each request using :func:`~structlog.loggers.BoundLogger.new` (instead of :func:`~structlog.loggers.BoundLogger.bind`) so you don't start a new request with the context still filled with data from the last one.

-This all may sound a bit confusing at first but the :ref:`Flask example <flask-example>` illustrates how simple and elegant this works in practice.

 The general sentiment against thread locals is that they're hard to test.
 In this case I feel like this is an acceptable trade-off.